 Line 3 - Check the appropriate box for the reason you are filing this return.
 If you are amending due to a federal change, you must check the appropriate box for partial agreed or finalized and include the date of IRS finalization, not the date the federal change was filed.
+Please attach a dated copy of the federal examining officer's report.
 If you do not provide this date, you may be assessed penalties and interest incorrectly.